grusha-m/Maa-I/README.md

 **[View Interactive Prototype](https://maa-sakhi-voice.lovable.app/)**

 ---
-*Developed as a Product Management portfolio project focused on Healthcare AI and Social Impact.*
+*Developed as a PM portfolio project focused on Healthcare AI and Social Impact.*